 This is a typical FCE Writing Task 1 essay question.
 As with essay questions in most English tests, the question actually tells you what to do.
 All you need to do is to know how to look for the clues.

-The main question is in the box on the the left hand side.
+The main question is in the box on the left-hand side.

 As you are told, you need to write about all three points: having a parent as a teacher, making friends and your own idea.
 You MUST be able to have an idea of your own.